ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-sheffer-wimse-s2s-protocol.md

 TODO IANA

-TODO: maybe a URI Scheme registraion of `wimse` in [URI schemes](https://www.iana.org/assignments/uri-schemes/uri-schemes.xhtml) per {{?RFC7595}} but it's only being used in an example right now and might not even be appropriate.
+TODO: maybe a URI Scheme registration of `wimse` in [URI schemes](https://www.iana.org/assignments/uri-schemes/uri-schemes.xhtml) per {{?RFC7595}} but it's only being used in an example right now and might not even be appropriate.
 Or maybe use an ietf URI scheme a la [URN Namespace for IETF Use](https://www.iana.org/assignments/params/params.xhtml) somehow.
 Or maybe nothing.
 Or maybe something else.

 ## Media Type Registration

-TODO: `application/wimse-id+jwt` or appropriately bikeshedded media type name (dispite my ongoing unease with using media types for typing JWTs) in [Media Types](https://www.iana.org/assignments/media-types/media-types.xhtml).
+TODO: `application/wimse-id+jwt` or appropriately bikeshedded media type name (despite my ongoing unease with using media types for typing JWTs) in [Media Types](https://www.iana.org/assignments/media-types/media-types.xhtml).

 ## Hypertext Transfer Protocol (HTTP) Field Name Registration